Book This Trip

 • TIMS (Trekking Information Management System): Nrs.
 2000/-

-When is the best time to visit Renjola Pass Gokyo Trek?
+When is the best time to visit Renjola Pass and Gokyo Trek?

 The ideal times for the Renjola Pass via Gokyo Lakes trek are autumn (October to December) and spring (March to May).
 During these months, you'll experience clear visibility and pleasant temperatures, perfect for enjoying the crystal-clear views of white snow peaks.